Ayagikei/LifeUp-Wiki/docs/en/guide/faq.md

 https://github.com/Ayagikei/LifeUp/issues

 ##### Would like to buy us a coffee?

+LifeUp has been in development and update for over 3 years and we will keep on it.

+If you think LifeUp has had a positive impact on your life and wish we could maintain it longer and bring more feature updates (even more platform versions and open apis).

+Please consider supporting us by buying coffee.

 You can buy us a coffee in the app [About] page or in the following website: